 we are done.
 The total number of cells is $2^{k+d}2^{k+d}=2^{2k}2^{2d}$.
 As $2^{2d}$ grows faster that $6\cdot2^d$, for large enough $d$ (actually for $d=3$) the total number of cells is larger than the number of disabled or non-free cells.
-The theorem is proved.

-Note that changing the construction a little bit we can prove the same statement for $c$-short programs for every $c$.
-To this end we just need to let $U_0(1^{c+d+2}q)=U(q)$ instead of $U_0(1^{d+2}q)=U(q)$.
-The optimal machine $U_0$ constructed in this way depends on the choice of $c$, which is inevitable by Theorem~\ref{t:complist}.
+The case $c=0$ is done.
+For arbitrary $c$ we change the construction a little bit by letting $U_c(1^{c+d+2}q)=U(q)$ instead of $U_0(1^{d+2}q)=U(q)$.
+The optimal machine $U_c$ constructed in this way depends on $c$, which is inevitable by Theorem~\ref{t:complist}.